aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/font-settings/apply-superscript-and-subscript-effects-on-fonts/_index.md

             // Adding some value to the "A1" cell cell.value = "Hello";

-            // Setting the font Subscript
+            // Setting the font to subscript
             const style = cell.style;
             style.font.isSubscript = true;
             cell.style = style;